Dear Business Leader,

 But the feeling that he had to get it right from the very beginning paralyzed him, like it does with everybody else.

-(Don’t try to stare down the page; it doesn’t blink.)
+(Don’t try to stare the page down; it doesn’t blink.)

 The second problem Tom faced was that, unbeknownst to him, he was wrestling with two books at the same!

-Once we go through my discovery process, we identify the two books, then pick which one they need to write now and which one they can write later.
+Once we go through my discovery process, we identified the two books, then picked which one he needed to write now and which one he could write later.

 As a side note, let me say this (and hear me well):